MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-ilo-and-oa-integration-pack.md

 ::: moniker range="sc-orch-2022"

-- Download the integration pack for Orchestrator 2022.

 >[!NOTE]
 >Integration packs and toolkit for Orchestrator 2022 are yet to be released, download links will be provided once they are available.